 There are a lot of mixed messages regarding whether or not Uber is legal in Bali.
 So, locals and tourists alike have turned to another app called “Go-Jek”.
 The guys and girls driving around in green jackets and helmets will not only take you where you need to go but also do your shopping, get your food from one of the over 2000 registered restaurants and deliver stuff for you.
 Basically, they’ll do anything you need.
 Such a great service you should definitely check out!

 This probably goes without saying, but please don’t drink the tap water in Bali.
 You can, however, brush your teeth with it.
-But that doesn’t mean you need to buy bottled water all the time, the trash situation is horrible!
+But that doesn’t mean you need to buy bottled water all the time, the waste situation is horrible!
 Be sure to bring a reusable water bottle as many restaurants and cafés offer free refills.
-Ice in drinks at bars, hotels reputable restaurants is usually safe.
+Ice in drinks at bars, hotels and restaurants are usually safe.

 Hepatitis A vaccine is highly recommended for travel to Bali and Indonesia and there should not be more than 10 years since your last Tetanus shot.
 The general risk of malaria is very small in Bali, but if you plan to spend a lot of time mountain hiking or in rural areas then you might want to consider anti-malaria medication.
 But I’m not a medical professional so you can read more about it here and always check with your local vaccination/travel clinic before you go.